Distance: 22 miles | Type: Out-and-Back | Time: 6 – 11 hours One-Way | Level: Hard

 The only downfall we could find in the Hanakoa camping area was the mosquitos.
 Bring lots of bug spray and cover-up.

 Adventuring to Hanakoa Falls is another reason to overnight at Hanakoa.
 We weren’t even aware there was a waterfall at this point in the trail until we saw a sign, but boy were we happy we went looking for it.

 Hanakoa Falls is a multi-tiered waterfall.
 From the base, you can see over 400 feet of the stunning falls.
 The flow was not as powerful here as it was Hanakapiʻai but it was remarkable, nonetheless.
 We were speechless once we stumbled up to it, as we were most of the trip.

 We had the waterfall all to ourselves.

 There are signs at the falls warning hikers not to swim due to falling rocks.
 But, man, was it tempting.
 Even more reason to take the plunge at Hanakapiʻai.

-Once you leave Hanakoa and continue on the trail towards Kalalau Beach the trail drastically changes.
+Once you leave Hanakoa and continue on the trail toward Kalalau Beach the trail drastically changes.
 The second half of the trail is undoubtedly the trail’s claim to fame.

 Around mile seven, you will come across the famous Crawler’s Ledge section of the hike.

-Crawler’s ledge is infamous for its narrow path and steep drop off into the Pacific.
-To be honest, we had anticipated this section to be way more terrifying than it was, and spent a good mile past the ledge wondering if we had even come to it.
+Crawler’s Ledge is iconic for its narrow path and the steep drop-off into the Pacific.
+To be honest, we had anticipated this section to be way more terrifying than it was and spent a good mile past the ledge wondering if we had even come to it.